adaptivestone/framework-documentation/docs/09-testsing.md

           token: ${{ secrets.CODECOV_TOKEN }}
 ```

-## Server isntance access
+## Server instance access

-Possible that in testing you will need to have low level access to server itself.
-We have helper there too
+It's possible that in testing you will need to have low-level access to the server itself.
+We have a helper there too.

 ```js
 import { serverInstance } from "@adaptivestone/framework/tests/testHelpers.ts";